 A lot of ex-military end up in IT.
 It’s a pretty common thing.
 Why do you think that is?

 The military teaches you problem-solving.
 Everything is about accomplishing a mission and moving on to the next.
 IT works the same way.

 Who are some of your mentors?

 There are so many.
 When I joined the military, I met so many outstanding people, so I would say the guys who served with me were my biggest mentors.

 Your Moment of Realization...

 Describe your aha! moment when you realized your business venture might be a success.

 My aha moment was the first time that I hired someone other than myself.
 That’s when I knew that I could be successful.
 Up until then, it felt like a hobby, but once I hired my first person and opened the doors to my first office, I knew we could be successful.

 What do you do for fun?

 For fun is my sailboat.
 I sail.
 I don’t know why it gives me such enjoyment, but it does.
 When I go home at night I’m thinking about DataGroup.
-When I go to bed I’m thinking about DataGroup.
+I go to bed I’m thinking about DataGroup.
 And when I wake up the next morning, I think about DataGroup.
 I can’t stop thinking about DataGroup!
 When I step on that sailboat and raise the sail, that’s the only time I have peace.

 So it’s like your escape, in a way.

 It’s the only thing that can take my mind off of this company.
 Don’t get me wrong – it makes me happy to work.
 Improving this company makes me happy, but sailing keeps me balanced.